rails/webpacker/docs/typescript.md

 ## HTML templates with Typescript and Angular

-After you have installed angular using `bundle exec rails webpacker:install:angular` you would need to follow these steps to add HTML templates support:
+After you have installed Angular using `bundle exec rails webpacker:install:angular` you would need to follow these steps to add HTML templates support:

 1. Use `yarn` to add html-loader